| Sean O'Brien talks about "The Drug Of Memory" (First Cold Press) This item is a little about the present and a lot

 a rented Vox teardrop 12-string guitar on this one, trying the conjure the ghost

+of Brian Jones in my mind.
 IS THERE SOMEONE OUT THERE? – An early tune by Russ

 Tolman.
 We split writing duties in those days.
 He used to program reels of

+pre-recorded shows at another local radio station at the time.
 STOP TO QUESTION – I always had a fantasy of Debbie

 Harry singing this tune.
 Russ explodes with a terrific guitar solo in the